TimB21/algorithms/README.md

 - **Jackson**: For JSON processing.
 - **JUnit** (planned): For testing and ensuring code quality.

----
-# Lens Repository Management System

-This Java Spring Boot application manages a repository of lens data, demonstrating skills in backend development, web technologies, and database management.
-The system provides CRUD functionality for lenses and supports user authentication via PostgreSQL.

----

-## Features

-- Manage lens data with attributes such as **transmissions** and **absorption spectrum**.
-- CRUD operations on lenses via RESTful APIs.
-- Secure user authentication with hashed passwords.
-- Relational database design with PostgreSQL.

----

 ## Key Design Choices

 ### **Lens Table**: